Do you love blueberries?

 How long does the blueberry syrup last?

-However, if you are making this for guests to enjoy, I would recommend doubling your recipe so there is enough for everyone!
+However, if you are making this for guests to enjoy, I recommend doubling the recipe so there is enough for everyone.

 How many calories are in a blueberry iced coffee?